rillonline/writing/kearsarge/kearsarge.md

 do backups and decide what material can be less readily available.
 I'm sure they are well aware of me as a data group."

-I realized Star could have requested memories of me might be moved to less available storage.
+I realized that Star could have requested memories of me should be moved to less available storage.
 Star would not delete them, just basically forget about me.
+I found this a very painful thought.

+"Keep
-I found this a very painful thought. \<p\<\>"Keep thinking this way and you'll convince yourself you shouldn't ended things," I scolded myself.
+thinking this way and you'll convince yourself you shouldn't ended things," I scolded myself.
 "It wasn't a good match.
 Exciting, yes, but not at all beneficial."